vpinball/pinmame/src/p2k/README.md

 That still does not answer the second question.
 Nothing here says which *shipping* version of the game was the first to leave the factory on an r2 card, and the loader date only bounds when the card could have been burned, not when it went out.
+Also it could well be that on-stock rev. 1 chips were first used up until switching (as these ROMs were costly), or it was a wild mixture in practice, depending on production line, etc.

 Answering it also disposes of the "which version would an r2 set be a clone of" question above: the r2 pair would simply belong to the versions it shipped under, and would stop needing a set of its